 Even without the large variety, we’d still be talking about a bunch of rocks, so again, for your larger projects, this nine-pound pack is ideal.
 A jewelry-maker or wire wrapper who depends on a rock tumbler will find all they need right here.

 While you’ll spend a little more money for this larger pack, you’ll see a much greater variety of great colors, meaning you can go past the more common brown and gray stones and find some purple, blue, even yellow agates.

-What To Look For When Buying Rocks For Tumbling
+What To Look For When Buying Rocks and Minerals For Tumbling

 One big misconception about the rock tumbling process is that the rough is a one-size-fits-all kind of thing.
 The truth is that most rocks aren’t really cut out for tumbling.

 The main thing to look for is a non-porous stone, a rock that doesn’t feel gritty or grainy to the touch.
 Any visible fractures will presage the rock falling apart as it’s tumbled, as will any visible voids.

 There are three main kinds of rocks in the world: igneous, sedimentary, and metamorphic.
 In general, you should avoid sedimentary rocks as tumbling material.
 Instead of smoothing out, they will be more prone to crumbling.
 Tumble them long enough, and you’ll just end up with a bunch of smaller, still rough stones.

 Many metamorphic rocks are unsuitable, but not all.
 Lapis is a blue metamorphic rock, but it ends up being a great rock for tumbling.

 When geologists rate a rock’s hardness, they use the Mohs hardness scale, named for the German mineralogist who came up with it, Friedrich Mohs.